Stamp Category: Commemorative

-Perforations: 11.9 vertically
+Perforations: 10.9 vertically

 One of the world’s most beautiful flowers, the lily is also one of the oldest plants known to man.
 It is mentioned in history for the first time on a tablet inscribed nearly 5,000 years ago in Sumer.
 The tablet tells of a Persian city surrounded by fields of lilies.
 That ancient city was called Susa, which means lily.

 From Persia the lily spread to Crete, Egypt, Greece, and Rome.
 It is believed caravans of nomads took the edible bulbs along as food for their long journeys.
 Occasionally a bulb would drop and take root.
-Eventually the lily even made it to northern Europe and England, most likely in the baggage of homesick Roman soldiers.
+Eventually the lily made it to northern Europe and England, most likely in the belongings of homesick Roman soldiers.

 Today there are more than 12,000 species offering a multitude of colors, shapes, and sizes.
 Popular varieties include the tiger lily, Easter lily, and Japanese lily.